TommasoBelluzzo/MacroUO/README.md

 }
 ```
 helps MacroUO to identify active Ultima Online clients on which macros can be executed.
 Making modifications to `windowClass` and `windowText` conditions would allow MacroUO to work on other games or applications.
 Removing these conditions would transform it into a universal macro tool.

-## Contributions

-If you want to start a discussion about the project, just open an issue.
-Contributions are more than welcome, fork and create pull requests as needed.